Make the Diagnosis: Shoulder Instability

 A 24-year-old man with a history of shoulder complaints presents to his primary care physician.
 At age 16 years, his shoulder was injured during karate.
 He recovered and did not notice recurrence of symptoms.
 At age 21 years, while throwing a baseball, he developed sudden sharp left shoulder pain, with a popping noise.
 He sensed that the arm stretched out of range.
 He experienced a short period with shoulder discomfort, followed by recovery.

 Recently, he has started playing tennis and experiences shoulder pain that requires cessation of play.
 On examination, the shoulder displays no swelling or atrophy.
 Internal and external rotation is somewhat painful but not limited.
 His neck moves normally, through the full range of motion, without pain.
-In considering the differential diagnosis, one might wonder whether the medical history suggests instability of the shoulder and ...
+In considering the differential diagnosis, one might wonder whether the medical history suggests instability of the shoulder and which physical ...